As I often remind people, money is a tool.

 How to Grow up Smart and Live Your Dreams

-As most people release old issues and discover the truth about themselves, they then can more easily see the truth about what is going on in the world.
-While more than a few people get stuck blaming the world–and primarily human beings–for being wrong, bad, stupid, or evil, we do this less the more at peace we are.
-Blaming and judging is, of course, the voice of unconsciousness, itself.
-Collective human pain is created by billions of humans living in pain and making unconscious choices.
-That tends to create more suffering, and people won’t change until they start seeing examples of conscious decisions.
-Thus, the way we help break down communal suffering is by doing our part, such as spending our money more consciously.
+As people release old issues and discover the truth about themselves, they then can more easily see the truth about what is going on in the world.
+While more than a few people blame others for being wrong, bad, stupid, or evil, we do this less the more at peace we are.

-As you notice things that don’t align with spiritual truth, you become responsible and obligated to change your behavior patterns.
+As you look at reality, you become responsible and obligated to change your behavior patterns.
 This noticing is simply discernment, not judgment.
 It’s not a judgment to notice that a car is on fire.
 It’s on fire.
 That’s the state of things.
 It’s a judgment to say that the car shouldn’t be on fire or the driver was stupid for letting the car catch on fire.
-The more you do your inner work, the more obvious the distinction between discernment and judgment becomes.

 The Difference Between Discernment and Judgment